Country Guides

 Prévoyance

 Provident insurance (prévoyance) is a widespread life insurance in France, which covers people for accidents that may result in injury or death.
 Companies are required to extend provident insurance to all managers.
-If a manager passes away and the company hadn't provided the insurance, they have to pay out the family three times the annual Social Security ceiling.
+If a manager passes away and the company hasn’t provided the insurance, they have to pay out the family three times the annual Social Security ceiling.

 Depending on the industry and the applicable CBA branch, implementing the Provident insurance for all employee categories may be mandatory.